 We'd like to use a piece of plain stainless steel (marked "24"), size about 2' x 3', as a backsplash behind our stove.
 Problem is this steel does not look as "brushed" as the other stainless items in the kitchen (range hood, dishwasher front, etc.).
 Is it possible to do a good job of transforming this plain stainless to brushed stainless with the tools available to a homeowner?
-We have a well-equipped woodworking shop, with lots of sanders, drills, etc. I read about using Scotch Brite [linked by editor to product info at Amazon] pads, and tried a bit on another scrap.
+We have a well-equipped woodworking shop, with lots of sanders, drills, etc. I read about using Scotch Brite [affil. link to product info on Amazon] pads, and tried a bit on another scrap.
 It seemed to work, but I doubt that it would be easy to get it looking uniform on a larger sheet.

 Any help most appreciated!Carling Lake